vadimdemedes/ink/readme.md

 ### Components

-Similarly to React, there are 2 kinds of components: Stateful components (next, "component") and stateless function components.
+Similarly to React, there are two kinds of components: Stateful components (next, "component") and stateless function components.
 You can create a component by extending `Component` class.
 Unlike stateless function components, they have access to state, context, lifecycle methods and they can be accessed via refs.

 ```js
 class Demo extends Component {